reinteractive-open/simple_form_object/README.md

 end
 ```

-`SimpleFormObject` includes `ActiveModel::Model` so you don't need to.
+`SimpleFormObject` includes `ActiveModel::Validation` so you don't need to.
 It also intelligently sets the `model_name` on the class so that Rails
 routing works as expected.
 As an example: